-In the event an employee or an employee’s family member dies, contact the HR Service Center at 315.443.4042 as soon as possible for assistance with applicable benefits and claim filing.
+In the event an employee or an employee’s family member dies, contact HR Shared Services at 315.443.4042 as soon as possible for assistance with applicable benefits and claim filing.

 Please remember that there are grief support and counseling resources available to you and your family through the Faculty and Staff Assistance Program through Carebridge.

 When an employee dies, the following benefits are available:

 - Family members who were covered in the University’s medical, dental, or vision plans may continue coverage through COBRA for up to 36 months.
 The premium will be waived for the first 90 days.
 Enrollment information will be sent by the COBRA administrator.
 Family members have 60 days to enroll and coverage will be retroactive to the date coverage under the active plan ended (the date of death).

 - Your survivors may continue to submit health care and/or dependent care flexible spending account claims for expenses incurred prior to the employee’s death.
 Claims may be submitted until April 30 of the year following the calendar year in which the death occurred.
 Continuation of the health care FSA may be available to allow expenses incurred after the date of death to be reimbursed, with contributions made on an after-tax basis.

 - Basic and supplemental life insurance (and AD&D, if applicable) benefits will be paid to the named beneficiary on file.
 If no beneficiary is on file, the policy will determine who should receive the benefits.